chem-data-extraction/DNA-based-sensors-/reports/practice_03_pdf_extraction.md

 - **pdfplumber** — for extracting text and potentially simple tables
 - **Camelot** — for structured table extraction when tables have clear borders
 - **Tabula** — for table extraction from PDF, if needed
-- **Manual verification** — for figure values, table cleanup, source-location checking, ambiguous units, and candidate validation
+- **Manual verification** — for figure values, table cleanup, source-location checking, ambiguous units, candidate validation and extracting sequences from supplementary materials

 ## Extracted fields